17 unique things to do in Lake Atitlan

 This is one of the best free things to do in Lake Atitlán!

 I woke up early every morning to watch the sunrise – from our bed.
-That’s the thing about Lake Atitlan; every town sits right by the lake, so you have front row seats to the most epic sunsets or sunrises from every single town.
+That’s the thing about Lake Atitlan; every town sits right by the lake, so you have front-row seats to the most epic sunsets or sunrises from every single town.

-• Best for sunrise: San Marcos and San Pedro
+- Best for sunrise: San Marcos and San Pedro

-• Best for sunset: Panajachel and Santa Catarina
+- Best for sunset: Panajachel and Santa Catarina

-Experience local culture in Lake Atitlán
+Experience the local culture in Lake Atitlán

 10. Watch local life at the market